aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssimportrule/href/_index.md

 ---
 ## ICSSImportRule.Href property

-The location of the style sheet to be imported.
-The attribute will not contain the "url(...)" specifier around the URI.
+The read-only href property of the CSSImportRule interface returns the URL specified by the @import at-rule.

+The resolved URL will be the href attribute of the associated stylesheet.

 ```csharp
 public string Href { get; }
 ```

+### Property Value

+Returns the URL of the associated stylesheet specified by the @import at-rule.

 ### See Also